forpapersubmission/ASE2017/README.md

 Source code of our implementation is in `source/`.

-The raw experiment results are in `results/`
+The experiment results are in `results/`